Oak-City-Shredders/oak-city-event-app/docs/index.md

-# Oak City Shred Fest App – Documentation Index
+# Evynture App – Documentation Index

-Welcome to the official documentation for the **Oak City Shred Fest App**.
+Welcome to the official documentation for the **Evynture App**.
 This site provides in-depth technical insight into the app's architecture, deployment pipeline, and contribution guidelines.

 ---

 ## 📐 Architecture

-Learn about the app's structure, technologies used, and key features that power the Oak City Shred Fest experience.
+Learn about the app's structure, technologies used, and key features that power the Evynture experience.

 👉 [Architecture Overview](./ARCHITECTURE.md)